PlatinumLucario/VGMusicStudio/README.md

 ``sudo pacman -S libadwaita``
 ``sudo pacman -S gtksourceview5``

-##### ChimeraOS (Arch based distribution)
-Note: Not to be confused with Chimera Linux, the Linux distribution made from scratch with a custom Linux kernel.
-This one is an Arch Linux based distribution.

-Arch Linux based distribution, ChimeraOS, comes pre-installed with the GNOME desktop environment.
-To access it, open the terminal and type ``chimera-session desktop``.

-But because it is missing the .NET SDK and .NET Runtime, and the root directory is read-only, you will need to run the following command: ``sudo frzr-unlock``

-Then install any required packages like this example: ``sudo pacman -S [package-name]``

-Note: Any installed packages installed in the root directory with the pacman utility will be undone when ChimeraOS is updated, due to the way [frzr](https://github.com/ChimeraOS/frzr) functions.
-Also, frzr may be what inspired Vanilla OS's [ABRoot](https://github.com/Vanilla-OS/ABRoot) utility.

 #### Fedora (or other Red Hat based distributions, such as Red Hat Enterprise Linux, AlmaLinux, Rocky Linux etc.)
 First, update the current packages with ``sudo dnf check-update && sudo dnf update`` and install any updates, then run:
 ``sudo dnf install gtk4``